tlienart/GPlot.jl/docs/src/man/styling.md

 ## Axes and Axis

+TBD:
+- note that x2axis/y2axis revert to xaxis/yaxis (GLE restriction)
+- cannot have xaxis off and x2axis on, same for y

 ## Fonts

 The parent font of the figure can be defined by passing it as argument to the constructor `Figure(font=...)`.